OpenOCL/openocl.github.io/tutorial.md

 self.setODE(id,equation)
 ```

-For example define the ODE for 3d positions p variable by: `self.setODE('p',v)`; where the velocity v shall be of the same dimension as p.
+For example to define the ODE for the positions p variable by: `self.setODE('p',v)`; where the velocity v shall be of the same dimension as p.

 Use the `self.setAlgEquation` method to define the algebraic equations.
 It has the following signature with no return value